Understanding the Detailed Process of Grinding Coffee Beans: A Barista’s Hard Work

 The ‘outfall depth’ in the context of coffee grinding refers to the size of the opening on the side of the burr which is created when the burr’s cutting edges, specifically the tertiary cuts, align.
 This gap is the exit path for the boulders coffee particles.
 The outfall depth is significant because it directly influences the grinding efficiency and the consistency of the ground coffee:

 Gagne’s experiment did a good job at quieting concerns that single doses could create inferior grind profiles, compared to full hoppers.
-He speculated that it’s probably only the last couple beans that experience the popcorn effect and the particle size analyses he ran comparing the two grind profiles from his Niche coffee grinder were virtually identical.
-But, in his blog article he also made this observation:
+He speculated that it’s probably only the last couple beans that experience the popcorn effect and the particle size analyses he ran comparing the two grind profiles from his Niche grinder were virtually identical.
+But, in his blog post he also made this observation:

 The Experiments